-The live export of animals for slaughter or fattening is currently controlled by European Union (EU) regulations.
-The UK government is considering introducing a ban on live animal exports once the UK leaves the EU, but the situation is different in Scotland.
+The UK government previously expressed an interest in introducing a ban on live animal exports when discussing leaving the EU, but the situation is different in Scotland.

 Fergus Ewing MSP, Cabinet Secretary responsible for farming policy, is opposing this move.
 He stated that the Scottish Government will not be taking part in any UK-wide scheme to prevent the exportation of live animals.
 He said:

 “I will not support anything that creates further challenges or difficulty for our farming sector or puts Scottish agriculture at a disadvantage.
 Any such move would potentially do substantial harm to our quality livestock sector, not least farming in the Western Isles, Shetland and Orkney, as well as trade with Northern Ireland.”

 The Cabinet Secretary’s view not only undermines progress on animal protection in Scotland, but it is also incorrect.
 A ban on export of live animals outside of the UK would have no impact on the ability of farmers on the island to sell their livestock within the UK.
 It would also not prevent businesses selling meat products outside the UK.

 In a recent debate on the proposed ban at Westminster a number of SNP MPs spoke in favour of maintaining this cruel trade, raising the spectre that the Scottish Government may even attempt to prevent the introduction of a ban in England.

 We’re hugely disappointed that the Scottish Government is supporting such a cruel, inhumane and unnecessary practice.
 That’s why we’ve launched a campaign asking the Scottish Government not to oppose a live export ban.
 Take action now and email Cabinet Secretary, Fergus Ewing MSP, and ask him to rethink his outdated approach to a ban on live exports.